Glossary

-Data masking is a technique for modifying data that allows authorized people or applications to use personal data while preventing or limiting its exposure or use by unauthorized people or applications, in an effort to improve data security and privacy.
+Data masking is a technique for modifying data that allows authorized people or applications to use personally identifiable information (PII) and other personal data while preventing or limiting its exposure or use by unauthorized people or applications, in an effort to improve data governance and data privacy.
 It is also sometimes called data obfuscation.

 There are several types of data masking, each with its advantages and disadvantages.